kpontilala/Policy-Management-System-for-an-Insurance-Company/README.md

 ##### Policyholder Demonstration:
 Create at least two policyholders who have paid for one of the products and display their account details.

+### CODE USAGE
+<li>The payment, policy holder and product classes are all on seperate files.
+Ensure all classes are in the same directory</li>
+<li>The policy management code outlines the policy holder deonstration. </li>
+<li>Three policy holder have been created and each has paid for a product.
+Their details are displayed</li>
+<li>When using the policy management code on jupyter notebook, each of the classes were imported.
+The classes were saved in .py file</li>
+<li>An alternative jupyter notebook version of the classes have been uploaded.
+Each contains example usages</li>